lucaspena/agt-proof-of-stake/report.md

 \end{definition}

 \noindent We do not define an epochs explicitly in Maude.
-Instead, we model it simply by using two \texttt{Slot}s representing the start slot and end slot in an epoch.
+Instead, we model it simply by using two \texttt{Slot}s representing the start slot and end slot of an epoch.

 ## Leader Election